PauliusMacernis/veikt.com/README.md

  - more?

-  2. **step2.normalize**
+  2. **normalize**

   This code walks throw files (results) of step1 and analyzes them semanticaly, unites between languages, translates, and does much more.
 After step2 is finished, we have files (results) of step1 put into different tables and columns of the project database (currently MySQL).

-  3. **step3.output**
+  3. **publicize**

+  This code publish and unpublish jobs.

+  4. **www**

-  This is the website that outputs the results of step1 and step2 to public.
+  This is the website that outputs the results of download, normalize, publicize to public in the form of website.
 Content filters and much more is comming to be developed soon.

 ```